c0delust/Data-Type-Converting-Tool/README.md

 # Data Type Converting Tool

-<b>Convert Data types into each other of various Programming Languages in One Click with Auto Copy feature</b>
+<b>Easily Convert Data types into each other of various Programming Languages in One Click 🖱 with Auto Copy 📜 feature.</b>

 ✔️ Available Languages:<br>
 ▫️ Java <br>